Important Safety Information and Use

 What is CIBINQO?

-CIBINQO is a prescription medicine to treat adults with moderate-to-severe eczema (atopic dermatitis) that did not respond to other treatment and is not well controlled with prescription medicines, including biologics, or when they cannot be tolerated.
+CIBINQO is a prescription medicine to treat adults and children 12 years of age and older with moderate-to-severe eczema (atopic dermatitis) that did not respond to other treatment and is not well controlled with prescription medicines, including biologics, or when they cannot be tolerated.

-It is not known if CIBINQO is safe and effective in children.
+It is not known if CIBINQO is safe and effective in children under 12 years of age.